atulloch11/Alto-Project/README.md

   yarn start
   ```

 - With any luck, there will be all sorts of console spew for a few moments, followed by your browser window opening with the Application.
-Hooray!
+  - If your browser window does not open, input this url in to any browser:
+    ```
+    localhost:3000/page1
+    ```

+-    Hooray!
+You are now viewing Ashley's Alto Project! 😎